Lost Horizon (1937 film)

-Lost Horizon is a 1937 American adventure drama fantasy film directed by Frank Capra.
+Lost Horizon (re-released in 1942 as The Lost Horizon of Shangri-La) is a 1937 American adventure drama fantasy film directed by Frank Capra.
 The screenplay by Robert Riskin is based on the 1933 novel of the same name by James Hilton.

 The film exceeded its original budget by more than $776,000 and took five years to earn back its cost.
-The serious financial crisis it created for Columbia Pictures damaged the partnership between Capra and studio head Harry Cohn, as well as the friendship between Capra and Riskin.
+The serious financial crisis it created for Columbia Pictures damaged the partnership between Capra and studio head Harry Cohn as well as the friendship between Capra and Riskin.

-In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

-It is 1935.
-Before returning to Britain to become the new Foreign Secretary, writer, soldier, and diplomat Robert Conway has one last task in China, rescuing 90 westerners in the city of Baskul.
-He flies out with the last few evacuees, just ahead of armed revolutionaries.

-Unbeknownst to the passengers, the pilot has been forcibly replaced and their aircraft hijacked.
+On March 10, 1935, a revolutionary uprising drives terrified Westerners to the airport in Baskul, China.
+The evacuation is organized by writer, soldier, and diplomat Robert Conway, before he is to return to the United Kingdom and become Foreign Secretary.
+He flies out with the last four evacuees: paleontologist Alexander Lovett; notorious swindler Henry Barnard; bitter, terminally ill Gloria Stone; and Conway's younger brother George.
+However, their pilot is forcibly replaced and their aircraft hijacked.
 It eventually runs out of fuel and crashes deep in the Himalayas, killing their abductor.

 The group is rescued by Chang and his men and taken to Shangri-La, an idyllic valley sheltered from the bitter cold.
 The contented inhabitants are led by the mysterious High Lama.

-Initially anxious to return to civilization, most of the newcomers grow to love Shangri-La, including paleontologist Alexander Lovett, notorious swindler Henry Barnard, and bitter, terminally ill Gloria Stone, who, miraculously, seems to be recovering.
-Conway is particularly enchanted, especially when he meets Sondra, who has grown up in Shangri-La.
-However, Conway's younger brother George and Maria, another beautiful young woman they find there, are determined to leave.
+Initially anxious to return to civilization, most of the newcomers grow to love Shangri-La, including Gloria, who miraculously seems to be recovering from her illness.
+Conway is particularly enchanted, especially when he meets Sondra, a teacher who has grown up in Shangri-La.
+However, George and Maria, another young woman living there, are determined to leave.

-Conway eventually has an audience with the High Lama and learns that his arrival was no accident.
-The founder of Shangri-La is said to be two hundred years old, preserved, like the other residents, by the magical properties of the paradise he has created, but is finally dying and needs someone wise and knowledgeable in the ways of the modern world to keep it safe.
-Having read Conway's writings, Sondra believed he was the one; the Lama had agreed with her and arranged for Conway's abduction.
-The old man names Conway as his successor and then peacefully passes away.
+Conway eventually has an audience with the High Lama, who he learns is a European Catholic priest, Father Perrault, who arrived in the area many years before.
+The founder of Shangri-La is said to be two hundred years old, preserved, like the other residents, by the magical properties of the paradise he has created, but is finally dying and needs someone wise in the ways of the modern world to keep it safe.
+Having read Conway's writings, Sondra believed he is the one; the Lama agreed with her and arranged for Conway's abduction.
+The old man names Conway his successor and then peacefully passes away.